SuperNeurons: FFT-based Gradient Sparsification in the Distributed Training of Deep Neural Networks: Introduction

-Lastly, our compression framework also delivers high performance.
+Lastly, our compression framework is highly efficient and scalable.
 The primitive algorithms in our compression scheme, such as FFT, top-k select, and precision conversions, are efficiently parallelizable and thus GPU-friendly.
-We resort to existing highly optimized GPU libraries such as cuFFT, Thrust and bucketSelect \cite{alabi2012fast}, while we propose a simple yet efficient packing algorithm to transform sparse gradients to a dense representation.
-Minimizing the computational cost of the compression is crucial for it to be beneficial in very fast networks, such as in current and future Infiniband networks.
-Our experiments on 16 GPUs have shown compression benefits even in a state-of-the-art networking system -- 56Gbps Infiniband networks.
+We resort to existing highly optimized GPU libraries such as cuFFT, Thrust, and bucketSelect \cite{alabi2012fast}, while we propose a simple yet efficient packing algorithm to transform sparse gradients into a dense representation.
+Minimizing the computational cost of the compression is crucial for high-speed networks, such as Infiniband networks, as we analyzed in Figure~\ref{primtives_comp}.

-Specifically, the contributions of the paper are as follows: \begin{itemize} \item a study of the gradient distribution on various data-sets and networks that yield insights for gradient compression. \item a novel FFT-based, tunable gradient sparsification that retains trend and sign information.
-Most importantly, we have proved that our method ensures the convergence with a diminishing compression ratio. \item a novel range-based 8-bit floating point representation that allocates precision according to the gradient distribution.
-These two together minimize the approximation error in the quantization. \item a combined compression scheme achieving a dynamic compression ratio that maintains the original training accuracy, and achieves high throughput on GPUs and is beneficial even in state of the art Infiniband networks. \end{itemize}
+Specifically, the contributions of this paper are as follows: \begin{itemize}[itemsep=.5ex,leftmargin=3ex] \item a novel FFT-based, tunable gradient sparsification that retains the original gradient distribution. \item a novel range-based variable precision floating-point that allocates precision according to the gradient distribution. \item a analytic model to guide people when to enable compression and how to set a compression ratio according to hardware specifications. \item the convergence proof of our methods, and its guidance in selecting a compression ratio $\theta$, to ensure the convergence, or reduce $\theta$ to recover the accuracy.
+To the best of our knowledge, this paper is the first one to discuss the relationship between compression ratio and accuracy of neural networks. \item highly optimized system components for a compression framework that achieves high throughput on GPUs and is beneficial even on state-of-the-art Infiniband networks. \end{itemize}